 This website is for beginner, amateur, or hobbyist photographers or those who are thinking about switching careers to the wonderful and creative field of photography.
 This includes established photographers who are struggling to make money using their craft.

 Isn't it hard for creatives to make money?

 Any creative service has the potential to make a ton of money.
 The whole starving artist motif doesn't really help anyone.
 It will be hard but try to lose the mindset that you can't make money as an artist.

 OK, mindset talk is great and all, but are there photographers who actually make good money?

 Once more articles rank online, there are plans to add tips from pros and not just the big shots you can find online.
 We're talking about tips from real everyday photographers that are doing well.
 It's not uncommon for Roy to work with professional photographers at his day job.

 Examples of successful photographers and creative business owners will be featured on YourPhotoAdvisor in the future, but for now, go ahead and look up rates for wedding photographers.

-Seriously, go look a couple up or even asked your married friends about their photographer.
+Seriously, go look a couple up or even ask your married friends about their photographer.
 Once you see these rates, let us know if you think photographers actually make good money.
 Wedding photography is tough to break into, but this is just one of many niches in photography you can go after.

 Awesome.
 Where should I start on this website?